Koldbringer/GodFullCrm/DEPLOYMENT.md

 The repository includes several deployment options to accommodate different hosting environments and requirements:

 1. **Production Deployment**: Optimized for performance and security
+2. **API-Fixed Deployment**: Production deployment with fixes for API route issues
-2. **Development Deployment**: Easier to deploy but less optimized
+3. **Development Deployment**: Easier to deploy but less optimized
-3. **Static Export Deployment**: Maximum compatibility but limited dynamic features
+4. **Static Export Deployment**: Maximum compatibility but limited dynamic features
-4. **Minimal Deployment**: Simplified deployment for development and testing
+5. **Minimal Deployment**: Simplified deployment for development and testing

 ## Prerequisites